Meyers Roofing Company – Understanding Roof Leak Repairs: Common Causes and Solutions

 Repair Solution:

-While certain areas are more prone to leaks, homeowners can take proactive measures to help protect their roofs:
+Although certain areas are more prone to leaks, homeowners do have preventative steps they can take to help protect their roofs:

 Regular Inspections:

-Regularly clearing debris from gutters and valleys prevents water backup and reduces pressure on the roof.
+Cleaning debris from gutters and valleys regularly can avoid water backup and reduces pressure applied on the roof.

 Check Flashing and Sealants:

-Flashing should be checked periodically, especially around vulnerable areas like chimneys, skylights, and valleys.
-If you notice peeling or cracking, it may be time for a professional inspection.
+Sils should be examined regularly, particularly in weak spots such as chimneys, skylights and valleys.
+If you find an area with peeling or cracking, it might be time to get a professional inspection.

 Trim Overhanging Branches:

-Trees near the roof can scrape against the shingles, causing damage.
-Overhanging branches also drop leaves and debris onto the roof, which can block valleys and gutters.
+Branches close to the roof can rub against the shingles and be damaging.
+Overhanging branches also shed leaves and debris on to the roof that can clog valleys and gutters.